khalidjuna/palmoil/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 5501 images.
+The dataset includes 1727 images.
-Hasil-buah-sawit are annotated in YOLOv5 Oriented Object Detection format.
+Tandan are annotated in YOLOv8 format.

 The following pre-processing was applied to each image: